 - Educate your employees about security and protecting cardholder data.
 Learning all the best practices for PCI compliance won’t do you much good if you don’t pass that knowledge onto your employees.
 Have a program in place that teaches employees what they should and shouldn’t be doing when accepting payments from customers.

-PCI Compliance For eCommerce Businesses
+How To Become PCI Compliant For eCommerce Businesses

 If you skipped the last section because you run an online-only business, go back and read through it.
 Most of the PCI compliance requirements that apply to retail businesses will also apply to ecommerce ventures.
 You won’t have to worry about securing credit card terminals, and most of the physical security practices won’t apply to you.
 However, you’ll still have to keep your SAQ updated and run regular network vulnerability scans.
 Those network scans will be even more critical for you than they will be for a brick-and-mortar business.